 Bird's eye view of Jeju Island

-I didn't exactly know where the Seongsan Ilchulbong Peak, people passing by were even confused when I asked for directions.
+I didn't exactly know where the Seongsan Ilchulbong Peak was, people passing by were even confused when I asked for directions.
 I'm glad I was equipped with a GPS DNA, ahahaa.
-By instinct I crossed the street I figured that a crater would not be standing nearby a road.
-An old couple meets my gaze and I shouted out with a smile powering up all my linguistic genes to ask for directions.
+By instinct I crossed the street I figured that a crater would not be standing near a road.
+An old couple meets my gaze and I shout out with a smile powering up all my linguistic genes to ask for directions.
 Guess what they were just at the peak, they pointed the way with a big flash of white teeth on their faces.

 Before heading straight to the peak entrance I went to a nearby restaurant for a traditional Korean meal.
 It was the best mackerel fish I've ever tried, it's soft, fragrant, and flavorful.
 It was served with rice, delicious soup, and different kinds of side dishes.
 I've always loved Korean food and I respected it, even more, when I got to try the authentic taste.
 Time and effort are much needed to create the meal.
 I salute the people's patience and dedication in maintaining the taste of Korean food.